Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Android garbage collection is an automatic process which removes unused objects from memory.
 - However, frequent garbage collection consumes a lot of CPU, and it will also pause the app.

+## What is Memory Leak?

+- A Memory Leak is a situation when there are objects present in the heap that are no longer used, but the garbage collector is unable to remove them from memory and, thus they are unnecessarily maintained.

 ## What is a singleton class in Android?

 A singleton class is a class which can create only an object that can be shared all other classes.